 - Advocates for Harvard ROTC is for faculty, staff, alumni and current students of Harvard, Radcliffe and all affiliates; as well as military officers connected with Harvard ROTC.
 The organization seeks to foster a supportive atmosphere for Harvard ROTC.

 The challenges of military service can be profound.
 Harvard’s Employee Assistance Program (EAP) offers individualized assistance to any employee or adult household member who needs help with issues relating to military service.
 Counselors do a thorough initial assessment and can offer help to employees and household members in a variety of ways:

-- Short-term counseling for any concern, including stress-related issues around military deployment and the effects on family members.
+- Short-term counseling for any concern, including stress-related issues around military deployment (you must log into the EAP to view) and the effects on family members.

 - Consultation for you when your son or daughter is exploring a career in the military.